shabeer-syed/acesinehrs/_pages/starterguide.md

 | HES-A&E: A&E speciality field "investigations" | aei_ | aei_21 - Pregnancy test |
 | HES-OP: OP speciality field "treatment" | opt_ | opt_711 - child and Adolescent Psychiatry Service |

-## Data integration and ACEs retrival process
+# Deriving variables
+---
+##  ACE specific data file
 * Once you've cleaned and restructured the multiple separate files, we recommend you re-apply the streaming approach to new files and extracting only relevant ACE data by matching the data fiels with codes in each file against your ACEs code lists.
-* Depending on research purposes, we recommend binding all files into one combined "master database" with all relevant ACE data which should now follow a consistent unified format for easier retrival.
+* Depending on research purposes, we recommend binding all retrived ACE files into one combined "master database" with all relevant ACE data which should now follow a consistent unified format for easier retrival.

-# Algorithms
+## Algorithms
----
 Most indicators are derived using algorithms that identify and extract information from EHRs using clinically coded healthcare information (for example ICD-10, Read codes, SNOMED-CT).
 Algorithms are freely available on this webpage.

 For GP records, we define indicators by combining information recorded in Read codes, prescriptions, referral fields and validated self-report measures (continuous variables needing re-coding) routinely administered by GPs or nurses (e.g. alcohol use).